 Dulse (Palmaria palmata) is a type of seaweed that grows primarily on the Northern Pacific and Atlantic coastlines, including Iceland, Canada and regions of Ireland where it has been used as a food and medicine for centuries.

-Palmaria palmata has been historically harvested in these regions as a wild sourced nutriment and natural remedy for preventing scurvy, malnutrition and goiter as well as improving other thyroid functions.
+Dulse has been historically harvested in these regions as a wild-sourced nutriment and natural remedy for preventing scurvy, malnutrition and goiter as well as improving other thyroid functions.

 It doesn’t require cooking, like most seaweeds, and can be eaten dried as a delicious snack food, prepared in recipes or enjoyed freshly harvested, if you happen to live by clean ocean waters.

 Often considered one of the best tasting varieties, it is a soft, chewy more palatable seaweed for those new to the world of sea vegetables and has a mild smoky flavor.
 Because of this, it has become a top seaweed of choice for many health enthusiasts looking to get some of the nutritional benefits that seaweeds can provide.

 Unlike, some of the other variations, both nori and dulse can be consumed without the need for soaking or heating.
 This is because their blades are fairly thin compared to kombu, hijiki, irish moss or sea palm.

 Commonly available as a dried powder, dulse flakes, or as whole pieces, it makes a great natural salt replacement for soups and stews and can be sprinkled over most any meal

-Dulse contains Vit.
-C and the carotenoid antioxidants, like alpha-carotene, beta-carotene, lutein and zeaxanthin, all of which are known to be good for healthy eyesight, reducing free radical damage and decreasing the risk of some chronic diseases.
+Dulse contains vitamin C and the carotenoid antioxidants, like alpha-carotene, beta-carotene, lutein and zeaxanthin, all of which are known to be good for healthy eyesight, reducing free radical damage and decreasing the risk of some chronic diseases.

-Containing a much higher ratio of dietary minerals than land plants, consuming sea vegetables like Palmaria palmata helps to provide more essential mineral-rich nutrients to the body in an easily digested whole food format.
+Containing a much higher ratio of dietary minerals than land plants, consuming sea vegetables like dulse helps to provide more essential mineral-rich nutrients to the body in an easily digested whole food format.

 Dulse is also abundant in complex polysaccharides or long chain sugars.
 These dietary glyconutrients are helpful for building immune health, nourishing the skin, soothing inflammation and detoxifying the body.